deionboyer/deionboyer/README.md

 ### Hi there 👋

-My name is Deion Boyer and I am a junior-levek ASP.Net Web Application Developer.
+My name is Deion Boyer and I am a junior-level ASP.Net Web Application Developer.

 I am editing this from GitKraken!